aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/02-permissions/index.md

 Granting a permission with `_where: ANY_ADDR` to a condition has the effect that is granted on every contract.
 This is useful if you want to give an address `_who` permission over a large set of contracts that would be too costly or too much work to be granted on a per-contract basis.
 Imagine, for example, that many instances of the `Service` contract exist, and a user should have the permission to use all of them.
 By granting the `USE_PERMISSION_ID` with `_where: ANY_ADDR`, to some user `_who: userAddr`, the user has access to all of them.
 If this should not be possible anymore, you can later revoke the permission.

 However, some restrictions apply.
-For security reasons, aragonOSx does not allow you to use both, `_where: ANY_ADDR` and `_who: ANY_ADDR` in the same permission.
+For security reasons, Aragon OSx does not allow you to use both, `_where: ANY_ADDR` and `_who: ANY_ADDR` in the same permission.
 Furthermore, the permission IDs of [permissions native to the `DAO` Contract](#permissions-native-to-the-dao-contract) cannot be used.

 ### Permissions Native to the `DAO` Contract